 Flexible young branches will allow many new possibilities during the initial bonsai training process.

-If you like flowering bonsai trees, take a look at the frequent bloomer – Dwarf Powder Puff .
+See other flowering bonsai trees, and look at this frequent bloomer – Dwarf Powder Puff .